MarchandMD/my_hangman/README.md

 # MyHangman

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/my_hangman`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my Hangman gem!

+I am learning how to build with the Ruby language, and Gems just happen to be where I currently am with my self-education.

+If this is actually a ruby gem on rubygems.org...then I actually apologize, because I don't really know what I'm doing...

 ## Installation